InnovationEnterprise/let-me-slide-that-for-you/README.md

 ### 0.1.1

-- Fixed lazy loading of slideMe
+- Fixed lazy loading of letSlide
 - Fixed bug with preloader in interview mode.

 ### 0.1.0